-Foreign subsidiary banks which are monitored by the Australian Prudential Regulatory Authority (APRA) may be invested in subject to a maximum 25% of the total portfolio.
+Foreign subsidiary banks, which are monitored by the Australian Prudential Regulatory Authority (APRA), may be invested in subject to a maximum 25% of the total portfolio.

-Those entities listed as a Branch of a Foreign Bank whilst an Authorised Deposit Taking Institution (ADI) and eligible to be invested under the prevailing Ministerial Investment Order are not an approved investment institution under this Policy.
+Those entities listed as a branch of a foreign bank, while an Authorised Deposit Taking Institution (ADI) and eligible to be invested under the prevailing Ministerial Investment Order, are not an approved investment institution under the Policy.

-A foreign subsidiary bank may have offshore shareholders, but is separately incorporated in Australia and is covered by the Australian Government Savings Guarantee to the same extent as other Australian banks.
-Australian depositors are the most senior creditor.
+A foreign subsidiary bank may have offshore shareholders but is separately incorporated in Australia and is covered by the Australian Government Savings Guarantee to the same extent as other Australian banks.
+Australian depositors are the most senior creditors.

-In contrast, a foreign branch is not a separate legal entity, and therefore could be subject to claims if offshore assets of the group became impaired.
+In contrast, a foreign branch is not a separate legal entity and therefore could be subject to claims if offshore assets of the group became impaired.